 The world is increasingly dominated by digital technology and this means the opportunities in the IT sector are unprecedented.
-This A Level course opens a door into one of the most thriving sectors of the economy.
-It aims to demystify computers and programming so that students will learn the principles of how a digital processor works.
-More importantly, it will help students excel in logic and creative problem-solving, the innovating skills that employers now value so highly.
+This A-level course opens a door into one of the most thriving sectors of the economy.
+It aims to demystify computers and programming so that you will learn the principles of how a digital processor works.
+More importantly, it will help you excel in logic and creative problem-solving, the innovating skills that employers now value so highly.

-In the programming module, students will learn about the common facilities of procedural and OOP languages, as well as how they are structured and how to write, test and run maintainable programs.
-The aim is to equip them with the knowledge, skills and understanding required to be able to apply the techniques to any programming language.
+In the programming module, you will learn about the common facilities of procedural languages, as well as how they are structured and how to write, test and run maintainable programs.
+The aim is to equip you with the knowledge, skills and understanding required to be able to apply the techniques to any programming language.